swarmcity/boardwalk-ts/README.md

 - [ ] As a user, I see the detail-view of a request/deal I’m active in so I can verify all the details of this request/deal. [#3](https://github.com/swarmcity/boardwalk-ts/issues/3)

+## S01 E02: Request Replies

+In episode 2, two people reply to Frank's request.

+Alice sees Frank's request and taps it.
+Here Alice can see the details of the request, and she decides to reply.

+Tom is hanging out in Swarm City in the #Settler Marketplace, and he also sees Frank's request.
+He's intrigued, so he taps it to see the details.
+Tom decides to reply as well.

+Frank sees the two replies.
+Who will he choose?

+#### New epics in this episode:
+- [ ] As a provider, I can reply to a request so I can express my interest in entering into the deal. #4

+- [ ] As a user, I can see replies to a request. #5